Safia Minney: People Tree

 In 2014 People Tree became the first company to be awarded the World Fair Trade Organisation Fair Trade product label with an international sales turnover of £8m.
-WFTO labelling is intended to guarantees People Tree’s compliance to the Principles of Fair Trade, covering fair wages, working conditions, transparency, capacity building, environmental best practice, gender equality and setting standards for conventional fashion companies to improve their supply chains.
+WFTO labelling is intended to guarantees People Tree's compliance to the Principles of Fair Trade, covering fair wages, working conditions, transparency, capacity building, environmental best practice, gender equality and setting standards for conventional fashion companies to improve their supply chains.
 People Tree launched the first clothing range to meet the Global Organic Textile Standard certified by the Soil Association in the developing world.
+In September 2023 People Tree went into liquidation with debts approaching £9 million.
+Fair Trade producer groups in the Global South and ethical lending organisations suffered significant losses.